Skip to main content

 It can be difficult to know the difference between grief and clinical depression.
 Both are similar, but there are differences.

 Grief is a natural response to a loss.
-Clinical depression is an illness.
+Clinical depression is an ongoing mental health difficulty.

 When you are grieving, you find feelings of sadness and loss come and go.
 But you are still able to enjoy things and look forward to the future.